 And so, the film ends with Fan attempting to flee.
 However, she’s soon met upon by a pack of hungry dinosaurs before our titular group carries out their mission and destroys the energetic anomaly, wiping the whole island off the face of the South Pacific.

 In past entries, I’ve given brief character analysis for either the main hero or our central cast of characters.
 However, there’s not much to infer here regarding our five main soldiers.
 Instead, they mainly come off as good-natured men who initially believe that they’re on a top secret mission that will finally cripple the Axis powers for good.
 Throughout the twists & turns that they go through during the journey, our surviving members ultimately discover that their Chinese agent actually had a hidden agenda and either willingly or loyally tries to ensure that her home country’s government becomes the world’s biggest & power-lording superpower with the otherworldly energy that her fellow scientists discovered.
 Of course, that difference stems from the ethics that they’ve developed while living within their native lands.
 While we never delve too far into anyone’s backstories here (especially given the short runtime of this piece), it’s safe to assume that the core members of our titular team joined the U.S. military for noble reasons.
 With Henry using his track speed during the climax and Capt.
 Storm putting his vehicular driving skills to multiple uses, the closest one who gets any kind of character arc is Johnny Cloud.
 After all, he interacts with Fan Long the most out of the whole group.
 By the end, he gets motivated to become the team leader that he’ll need to be in order for their noble sacrificial traits to shine and power them into wiping out this otherworldly threat towards the planet’s populace.
 Because this is a relatively-obscure team of human soldiers, I’m not expecting deep dive levels of development for all of our main heroes.
 However, I think that fleshing Johnny out a bit more would’ve sufficed, especially since he seemed to be our central protagonist for this tale.
 On that note, it would’ve also been nice if Fan Long had gotten some further development in order to better contrast her with Johnny.
 Maybe her reasons for siding with her Communist government’s plans could’ve had some details here, as she either had no choice but to follow her leaders’ orders or she truly believes in the party’s ultimate goals.
-If that burgeoning connection was present and hinted at, then it would’ve made her twist even more impactful and allow the narrative to have a tighter feel overall.
+If that burgeoning connection was present and hinted at, then it would’ve made her twist even more impactful and allowed the narrative to have a tighter feel overall.
 As far as the story is concerned, it definitely hits the ground running right out of the gate.
 Following the initial encounter on the high seas, it balances its exposition with some dino-sized action before we ultimately get to the main thrilling event.
 As if the cannibalistic dinosaurs weren’t enough of a primal force for someone to potentially control, the otherworldly energy that’s brought these creatures to their time could’ve been used for massively destructive purposes.
 As our main soldiers find out, it would’ve brought America to its knees before they realize that it’s too much power for anyone to wield without the potential of letting it consume them.
 By the end, it becomes a suicide mission due to outside circumstances, ranging from a T-Rex mauling their dog and their youthful Gunner to William dealing with a faulty airplane that could’ve served as the group’s lone escape vehicle, but wound up taking out the vicious beast at the cost of one of its propellers before going out in a delayed bomb-filled fest.
 From there, our remaining soldiers are willing to sacrifice their own lives in order to save the whole world from this powerful energy and the dinosaurs that emerged from it, not to mention the whole island as well.
 By the end, their noble deeds may not get recognized by their own government, but at least the viewing audience (and by extension, their in-universe higher gods) can appreciate their acts as wonderfully righteous.
 Finally, the action is furious and fluent throughout, backed by some nice animation to boot.
 There was never an egregious-looking movement at any point, the motions of both the characters & the in-universe shots felt very natural and it helps to pace this story at a consistent rate.
 It’s also backed by a good color palette that never gets too dreary for this situation or too overly-colorful to not match the adult tone of this tale.
 In the end, these elements come together to make this period piece nearly on the same level as Sgt.
 Rock’s story, despite not necessarily reaching those same heights.
 Despite that, this still makes a good companion piece.

 Overall, this venture into the unknown is confident and thrilling.
-With likable characters, gripping action and a story that unfolds at a satisfying clip, it presents these ragtag military figures with likable charm, reasonable concern & find themselves placed within a situation that’s crazy, yet never gets too ridiculous for its intended audience.
+With likable characters, gripping action and a story that unfolds at a satisfying clip, it presents these ragtag military figures with likable charm, reasonable concern & finds themselves placed within a situation that’s crazy, yet never gets too ridiculous for its intended audience.
 If you’re up for a nice blend of wartime perils and lavishly ludicrous situations, then this would make for a pleasant viewing experience.
 Give it a watch, should you accept this mission.

 Next Time: While we wait for Jaime Reyes to make his jump to the big screen, we’ll instead focus on his predecessor as he leads a group of notable Charlton heroes against a formidable foe.
-On that note, we’ll be delving into a familar legacy figure known as “Blue Beetle”.
+On that note, we’ll be delving into a familiar legacy figure known as “Blue Beetle”.

 The Losers (created by Robert Kanigher) is owned by DC Comics.